 For the purposes of the present document, the following terms and definitions apply:

+Active State: State which produces the authorised emission.

+Idle / Standby State: State where the transmitter is available for traffic, but is not in the active state.

 Allocated frequency band: frequency span that regionally or nationally is allocated to one or more radio services on a primary or secondary basis.

 NOTE: A table of national frequency allocations is normally available from the national radio regulatory authority for each country.